How Much Does a Mini-Split Cost?

 • Spaces you don’t use very often.

-• Spaces with hot and cold spots.
+• Rooms with hot and cold spots.

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Older houses that don’t have ductwork because of radiator or baseboard heat.
+• Older residences that don’t have ductwork due to radiator or baseboard heat.

-Our Specialists Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs